awaseem/teacher/README.md

 ### Creating Subjects

 Creating a new subject is very similar to creating a new course.
-Just create a new folder within `data/v1/subjects/` a new course list file describing all the courses available and their paths.
+Just create a new folder within `data/v1/subjects/` and a new course list file describing all the courses available and their paths.
 Once that's done, add a new entry to the subject list file `data/v1/subjects/subjectList.json`

 | key         | description                                           | required |
 | ----------- | ----------------------------------------------------- | -------- |